 To qualify for a manufactured or mobile home refinance on your property, it must meet these standards:

-• The home must be titled as real estate and not as personal property.
+- Refinance a mobile home with a mortgage lender if titled as real estate and not as personal property.

-• You must own the land that your home is one.
+- You must own the land that your home is one.
+(You can refinance a mobile home on leased land with a personal loan if needed.)

 How to Convert to New Title